 Other platforms:

-On sequential IDE start up in same directory ether fp.cfg, fp.dsk and fp.ini from current directory will be used or default configuration files will be used if file fp.dir exists.
+On each sequential startup of the IDE in the same directory, ether fp.cfg, fp.dsk and fp.ini from the current directory will be used or default configuration files will be used if the fp.dir file exists.

 1APPDATA means directory in environment variable APPDATA.